 How to Take Doxycycline

-Doxycycline should be taken with plenty of fluids (water is best) to avoid upsetting your stomach.
+Doxycycline from Canada should be taken with plenty of fluids (water is best) to avoid upsetting your stomach.
 You can take doxycycline with or without food, but it is important to take it the same way each time.

 If you are taking doxycycline for malaria prevention, you should start taking it 1-2 days before arriving at the area where there is a risk of malaria.
 You should continue taking the medication during your stay and for 3 to 4 weeks after leaving the malaria-risk area.

 Doxycycline can result in the following adverse effects:

 - excessive tiredness;

 If you experience any of the following symptoms, get in touch with your doctor immediately: